List of medical schools in Indonesia

 This is a list of medical schools located in Indonesia.
-As of a recent update from 2022, there are currently 92 active institutes of higher education that run medical schools all over Indonesia.
-These provinces, such as North Kalimantan and West Sulawesi, do not have any medical school program on their own province.
+As of April 2026, there are currently 155 registered institutes of higher education that run medical schools all over Indonesia.
+These provinces, include South Papua, central papua, Highland Papua, and West Papua, does not have any medical school program on their own province.

-As of 2023, there are 12 new medical schools opened to adjunct the need of physicians across Indonesia.
+As of 2026, there are more than 10 new medical schools opened to adjunct the need of physicians across Indonesia.

 Medical School Rank

 The top seven medical schools in Indonesia, as of the year 2025 based on the QS World University Rankings: